davidpham87/braindump/docs-md/cards/20200516171955-generative_testing.md

 -   Hard to prove, quick to verify (e.g. path in maze to the exit).
 -   Backward properties: generate the output and think which input would have yielded this output (like in finding a key in a hash map: inserting the key first to insure the key is in the collection).

+-   Expect failures and create failure.
+-   Ask the hard questions.
+-   Create the visibility you need (for asserting that a function did what it is supposed to do).
+-   What defines success of a service?
+This leads to property.
+-   Hammock time leads (care and randomness).

 ## How to specify it